fbpx

 Last year, my online ministry was growing.
 At the time, I was leading a small Reformed house church of about 10-15 families.
 This created an imbalance where my online ministry far outweighed my local ministry, which I’ve come to realize is not ideal or safe.
 Over the past year, I’ve made a conscious effort to shift my focus toward the local church.
 In 2023, this effort led to our house church’s transition to King’s Way Church in Prescott, Arizona.

 Today, the Lord has graciously blessed us with a wonderful congregation of about 100 people, supported by three additional elders, a deacon, and a beautiful building to gather as a church family.
-We have been sponsored by another church to join the CREC as a “church plant,” embracing the association and denominational accountability it offers (this is to be formalized in October).
+We have been sponsored by another church to join the CREC as a future candidate, embracing the association and denominational accountability it offers.

 Most importantly, these people have become the heart and focus of my personal ministry.
 Over the past year, our family has shared meals countless times.
 I’ve taught not only on Sunday but often to the ladies on Tuesday evenings and the Men on Thursday evenings.
 Ultimately, our family is grateful for the new relationships the Lord continues to bring into our church and the blessing of impacting our town for the Gospel.